CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/install-loki/configure-loki.md

 1. In the *Connection* pane, browse to *Sites*.
 1. Select the newly created website.
-1. In the *Manage Website* pane, click "Restart".
+1. In the *Manage Website* pane, click *Restart*.

 #### Create Loki User

 1. Run Windows PowerShell as Administrator.
-1. Execute the following command to create a new user in the system:
+1. Execute the following command to create a new local user on the Web Application Server:

     ```Powershell
-    New-LocalUser "Login" -Password (ConvertTo-SecureString "Password" -AsPlainText -force) -FullName "Name" -Description "Description" –PasswordNeverExpires
+    New-LocalUser "<Login>" -Password (ConvertTo-SecureString "<Password>" -AsPlainText -force) -FullName "<Name>" -Description "<Description>" –PasswordNeverExpires
     ```

     Where:
-    - *Login*: The username of the user to be added to the system.
+    - <*Login*>: The username of the user to be created.
-    - *Password*: The password for the user account.
+    - <*Password*>: The password for the user account.
-    - *Name*: The full name for the user account.
+    - <*Name*>: The full name for the user account.
-    - *Description*: The description of the user account.
+    - <*Description*>: The description of the user account.

 ## Next Steps?